PSG player Aminata Diallo released by police investigating attack on team-mates

-Paris St Germain midfielder Aminata Diallo has been released by police following her arrest on Wednesday.
+Paris Saint-Germain midfielder Aminata Diallo has been released by police following her arrest on Wednesday.

 PSG had confirmed Diallo was taken into custody on Wednesday morning by the Versailles Regional Police Service “as part of the proceedings opened following an attack on the club’s players last Thursday evening”.